congatudo/stuff/docs/install-congatudo.md

 ping cecotec.das.3irobotix.net
 ```

-2. I try to run a dockerize Valetudo server in my Raspberry server with Raspbian, but I got an error
+2. I try to run a dockerize Congatudo server in my Raspberry server with Raspbian, but I got an error
 ```
 Check this: https://www.gitmemory.com/issue/Koenkk/zigbee2mqtt/7662/852985841
 ```

 3. Integrate it in Home Assistant
-- If you have a Home Assistant instance, you may try the [valetudo addon](https://github.com/txitxo0/valetudo-addon)
+- If you have a Home Assistant instance, you may try the [valetudo addon](https://github.com/congatudo/congatudo-add-on)
 - If you preffer to stay with a standalone installation:
   - Prerrequesite: Having a mqtt server already integrated in HA.
   - In Home Assistant configuration file: